What is BEACON?

 - Flexible Virtual Sessions: Maria can meet with her therapist from home, reducing the stress of traveling to appointments.

-- Daily Symptom Monitoring: The mobile app allows her to log her symptoms and medication adherence, helping her care team track changes in real time.
+- Daily Symptom Monitoring: The mobile app allows her to log her symptoms and experiences as they happen, helping her care team track changes in real time.

-- Integrated Care Coordination: Her therapist collaborates with her psychiatrist and primary care doctor to adjust treatment as needed.
+- Integrated Care Coordination: Her therapist collaborates with her digital navigator to navigate scheduling conflicts and come up with ways to see her consistently.

 - Early Screening & Assessment: A digital intake process helps identify early warning signs and connect Sam with a specialized clinician.